Alon Leichman: World Baseball Classic

 Leichman was on the roster for Israel during 2013 World Baseball Classic, however he did not make an appearance.
 He was later the bullpen coach for Israel at the 2017 World Baseball Classic qualifier.
 He returned in the same role for Team Israel at the 2017 World Baseball Classic.

 Olympics

-He pitched one perfect inning for Team Israel against Team USA at the 2020 Summer Olympics in Tokyo in the summer of 2021.
+Leichman pitched one perfect inning for Team Israel against Team USA in the 2020 Summer Olympics in Tokyo in the summer of 2021.

-Earlier playing career
+Playing career

 MLB European Academy

-He became the first Israeli to represent Israel in the Academy, which included coaches from MLB such as Barry Larkin, Rod Carew, Lee Smith, and Bruce Hurst.
+Leichman was the first Israeli to represent Israel in the MLB European Academy, which included coaches from MLB such as Barry Larkin, Rod Carew, Lee Smith, and Bruce Hurst.